Author, News Media Consultant, On-Camera Coach

 Two of his books are designed to teach on-camera skills for critical Skype interviews.
 Webcam Savyy for the Job or the News deals with Internet interviews (1) for job applicants and corporate communication, or (2) interviews for television news stories.

-Webcam Savvy for Telemedicine teaches with on-camera skiils for doctors, nurses and patients.
-Telemedicine is a major revolution in medical care to provide long-distance exams and treatment for patients over the Internet
+Webcam Savvy for Telemedicine teaches on-camera skiils for doctors, nurses and patients.
+Telemedicine is a major revolution in medical care to provide long-distance exams and treatment for patients over the Internet.

 Preserving Family Stories for Future Generations